zainabch123/js-fundamentals-functions-2/README.md

 - Your solution is complete when the red `F`'s have been replaced with green `.`'s in your console, like the image below:

 ![](./img/test-success.png)

-## Extension

-- If you finish the core criteria, you can follow the same development process for the `src/extension.js` file
-- To run the extension tests, use the command `npm run test-extension`